 What is Portfolio Diversification?

-In simple words, diversification aims to balance the unsystematic risk occurrences in a portfolio.
+In simple words, diversification of a portfolio aims to balance the unsystematic risk occurrences in a portfolio.
 If some asset performs positively, it neutralises the other asset’s negative performance.
 Thus, it works best when the assets are not correlated, i.e. they react differently to market conditions.

 Benefits of Portfolio Diversification

-- Diversifying the investments across various asset classes helps to mitigate the portfolio risk and helps it grow.
+- Diversifying investments across various asset classes helps mitigate portfolio risk and drive growth.

 - A well-diversified portfolio helps to absorb shocks during a market downturn.
 Therefore, the non-performance of one asset class is covered by another asset class.

-- Another significant benefit of diversification is risk-adjusted returns.
+- Another significant benefit of diversification is the risk-adjusted returns it provides.
 A diversified portfolio will have lesser risk, better returns and less volatility.

-- Investing in different asset classes in different sectors can help to leverage the growth opportunity present in them.
+- Investing in various asset classes across different sectors can help leverage the growth opportunities present in them.

 - It helps you explore and follow multiple investing strategies, from value to growth investing.